10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Passage tombs are burial chambers covered by earth and stones.
 The tombs have a passage leading to the central chamber, hence the name!

-They are commonly found in Ireland, Scotland, and other parts of Europe, with the most famous examples being Newgrange and Knowth in Ireland’s Boyne Valley.
+They are commonly found in Ireland, Scotland, and other parts of Europe, with the most famous passage tomb in the world being Newgrange and Knowth in Ireland’s Boyne Valley.

-The most popular ones are Poulnabrone Dolmen in Ireland, Dolmen de Menga in Spain which is the largest in the world, and Dolmen de La Roche aux Fées in France (Brittany).
+The most popular dolmens in the world are Poulnabrone Dolmen in Ireland, Dolmen de Menga in Spain which is the largest in the world, and Dolmen de La Roche aux Fées in France (Brittany).

 Dolmen de Menga